-When you think of saving money, you probably picture putting aside large amounts of money in a special savings account with every paycheck.
+When you think of saving money, you probably picture putting aside large amounts of money in special savings account with every paycheck.
 However, a more realistic option for many people may just be careful budgeting.
 This can result in small amounts of savings that gradually add up over time.
-Whether you are saving up to pay off a loan or purchase a home one day, these tips will help you save money every day.
+Whether you are saving up to pay off a loan or purchase a home one day, these tips that we created with PlanetForge will help you save money every day.

 Wait a Day Before Making Online Purchases